ykashou92/Analyzing-Weather-Data-in-R/chapter2.md

 We will format our `ts` column in two steps:

-1. Convert it from a **factor** (category) object to a **date** object, specifically POSIXct.
+1. Convert it from a **factor** (category) object to a list of **date** objects, specifically POSIXct.
-2. Format the column to represent only year-month-day values without hours, minutes or seconds.
+2. Convert it to a **character** column by formatting the column to represent only year-month-day values without hours, minutes or seconds.

 You can find a list of the date and time abbreviation symbols [here](https://stat.ethz.ch/R-manual/R-devel/library/base/html/strptime.html):